alediaferia/stackgo/README.md

 # Stackgo

 **Stackgo** is a *slice-based* implementation of a simple stack in Go.
-It usually outperforms a traditional stack implementation when pushing elements.
-It may outperform a traditional stack implementation when popping elements out of the stack.
+It uses a pre-alloc strategy which adds little memory overhead to the stack allocation but makes push operations about ~+3x times faster than with a classic Stack implementation.

 ## Usage

 Using it is pretty straightforward